 - Invest in storage bins.
 You won’t realize how much stuff you have until you try and pack it up.
 Buy some good quality plastic storage bins and moving will be easier – plus, you’ll have a place to put everything!

 - Don’t get heavy furniture.
 It may seem obvious, but truly: the lighter the better.
 Don’t bring a huge hand-me-down wooden dresser that takes 3 people to lift.
 It’s much more of a hassle than you’re going to want to deal with.

 - Get lamps.
 Dorm rooms usually come equipped with one big fluorescent light that is supposed to provide lighting for the entire room.
 First of all, it’s usually not bright enough.
 Also, when your roommate wants to sleep but you have a paper to write, you’ll be happy to have a small desk lamp on your side of the room.

 - Buy a rug.
 There’s nothing cozy or homey about linoleum floors!
 I recommend investing in a good quality, durable rug for your floor to make your room more livable.

 Now that you know what to look for, here are some of my picks for some great dorm room furnishings you should consider.

 Chances are, your dorm will need a little nightstand.
 This triangle one is made for unusual or tricky-to-furnish spaces.
 Plus, it’s super hip and will add some much-needed life to a basic space.

-You're going to need to buy some secondary lighting for your dorm, so why not make sure it's colorful?
-This bright yellow task lamp is everything you could ever want.
+You’re going to need to buy some secondary lighting for your dorm, so why not make sure it adds style to your room?
+This pretty gold task lamp is everything you could ever want.